 Theories to common temporary side effects from some nutritional strategies

 - Neurons that were previously dormant starting firing

 - Late developmental stage the child didn’t go through fully or at all previous

 - Coincidental timing of something that would have happened anyway due to another reason

-When you add more essential nutrition to your child’s diet, not all will have any temporary changes at all, but for those that do you will see many of them below.
+When you increase essential nutrients to your child’s diet, not all will have any temporary changes at all, but for those that do, you will see many of them below.

 Hyper Fussy Bratty Cranky Irritable Stage